 If the object in consideration is at a distance, for the image to form at the retina, the focal length has to be large.
 Here, the ciliary muscles relax, thereby thinning the eye lens.
 The focal length increases and the image is formed perfectly on the retina.
 Similarly, in the case of near lying objects, the ciliary muscles contract and thereby thickening the lens.
 This causes a reduction in the focal length for ideal image formation.

-Did you know that this Power of Accommodation of the eye is limited.
-The focal length cannot be altered after a certain limit.
-And why not?
-Learn all about the accommodating power of the eye with our expert faculty only at BYJU’s.
+Know about various defects of the eye and ways to correct it.
+Learn all about the accommodating power of the eye with our expert faculty only at BYJU’S.